-You can apply for more than one residency place or later on September the Kone Foundation grant.
-This must be noted is each application in section Other funding.
+You can apply for more than one residency place or later in September the Kone Foundation grant.
+This must be noted in each application in section Other funding.

 The applicant must choose the kind of workspace is required.
 For more information about the workspaces, please see Accommodation and workspaces.
 In case you have needs or wishes regarding the workspaces, write more information to the additional information.

-In section ‘Working at the Residence’, we also request more details about the applicant’s working methods to ensure that we are able to assign workspaces according to the users’ needs.
-The artist (or work group) is required to acquire the materials they need themselves.
+In the section ‘Working at the Residence’, we also request more details about the applicant’s working methods to ensure that we are able to assign workspaces according to the users’ needs.
+The artist (or workgroup) is required to acquire the materials they need themselves.

-The applicant should mark in the form and write more information to the additional information in case they need an handicap accessible apartment and workspace.
+The applicant should mark in the form and write more information to the additional information in case they need a handicap-accessible apartment and workspace.
 One of our apartments has been renovated to be handicap accessible.
 It includes a kitchen, handicap accessible toilet and three rooms.
 The spacious apartment is on the first floor and can be accessed with an easy access elevator.
 Further improvements will be made to the workspaces in the barn in the following years.

 Please contact us so we can discuss any special needs you may have.
 We will do our best to accommodate them in any way possible.